Top 8 things to look for in BEO software

 Keep every detail up-to-date

 With spreadsheet or Word document BEO templates, when one detail changes, someone on your staff has to find and open the file and manually make each change.
-This means every staff member must be diligent in keeping these forms accurate at all times.
+This means every staff member must be diligent in keeping these forms accurate at all times and make them available to other staff for updating and easy of access.
 BEO software simplifies keeping details current because when one person makes a change to headcounts or event dates or food-and-beverage choices, that data is automatically synced to the BEO so it is always current.

 Collaborate easily in maintaining BEOs